Tour of Britain Women: Tour of Britain Women

 In February 2024, British Cycling took over the running of the race, which was to be renamed as the Tour of Britain Women, and the race returned to the UCI Women's World Tour calendar but over a shorter four-day itinerary.
 In May 2024, the race gained sponsorship from Lloyds Bank – with the bank also sponsoring the men's Tour of Britain.
 The 2025 edition of the race also took place over four days, visiting Scotland for the first time.
-For 2026, the race will lengthen to five days (becoming equivalent in length to the men's event), as well as moving to August as opposed to June.
+In 2026, the race was lengthened to five days (becoming equivalent in length to the men's event), as well as moving to August as opposed to June.